olekaspt/Lab07/README.md

 1. Make an interface for the PriorityQueue that will be inherited by the classes generated in Task 1 and Task 2.
 2. The following Methods should be on the class.
-And make them pure virtual
-a.
-Insert – This will add an item to the priority queue
-b.
-DeQueue – This will remove the highest\lowest priority item from the queue
+And make them pure virtual *.
+Insert – This will add an item to the priority queue *.
+DeQueue – This will remove the highest\lowest priority item from the queue *.
-c.
 PrintPriorityQueue – This will print the items in the queue in priority order and return a string representation as well (so it can be used for testing).

 You can add more items if you desire - an IsEmpty seems like a good addition :)